 Syphilis Research

-In an effort to halt the spread of syphilis, scientists are conducting syphilis research studies that may lead to the development of a vaccine.
-Additional studies are focused on the nature of the bacterium responsible for it and to find out whether new oral treatments are safe and effective.
-Syphilis research has led to many advances, and the search continues for more effective methods through clinical trials.
+In an effort to halt the spread of syphilis, scientists are conducting research studies that may lead to the development of a vaccine.
+Additional studies are focused on the nature of the bacterium responsible for it and whether new oral treatments are safe and effective.
+Research on syphilis has led to many advances, and the search continues for more effective methods through clinical trials.

-Doctors and scientists are hard at work conducting syphilis research.
-Syphilis research studies are designed to answer important questions and to find out whether new approaches are safe and effective.
+Doctors and scientists are hard at work conducting research on syphilis.
+These studies are designed to answer important questions and to find out whether new approaches are safe and effective.
 This research has already led to many advances, and scientists continue to search for more effective methods for dealing with this disease.

-Another high priority for syphilis research is the development of a safe, effective single-dose oral antibiotic therapy as a treatment for the disease.
-A current syphilis research trial is evaluating oral azithromycin for treating primary syphilis.
+Another high priority for syphilis research is the development of a safe, effective, single-dose oral antibiotic therapy as a treatment for the disease.
+A current research trial is evaluating oral azithromycin for treating primary syphilis.

 Written by/reviewed by: Arthur Schoenstadt, MD